 - Emergency evacuation procedures are detailed in the Resident Handbook and displayed throughout the Hall. - The evacuation alarm is the continuous sounding of sirens. - If the fire alarm sounds, the buildings must be evacuated immediately, and you must proceed to the assembly area. - Throughout the year, a number of alarm tests and trial evacuations will take place.
 You must always treat the sounding of an emergency alarm as a real emergency and follow prescribed evacuation procedures. - You may be disciplined if you ignore emergency alarms, or use routes not designated as emergency exits. - There are designated fire and evacuation wardens responsible for certain areas.
-In the event of an emergency, you must follow their instructions immediately and without question. - has your name.
+In the event of an emergency, you must follow their instructions immediately and without question. - If you are disabled (even on a temporary basis) please make sure that your accommodation management team has your name.
 Working with the management you will have a personal emergency evacuation plan.
 Your PEEP will be maintained as part of the building evacuation plan.